-(A) In order to ensure the safety and adequate supervision of children traveling off the premises of the home while under the care of a type A home employee, children shall be supervised at all times.
-The following requirements shall apply:
+(A) Children traveling off the premises of the home while under the care of a type A home employee shall be supervised at all times in accordance with the following requirements :

 (3) At no time are children to be left unattended in a vehicle.

 (4) An additional adult shall be present in the vehicle with the child care staff member whenever five or more children are being transported and one or more of the children are infants.
 An additional adult shall be present when there are seven or more children being transported and no infants are present.

 (5) An additional adult shall be present with the child care staff member in the vehicle for every ten school children, or the driver shall have a means of immediate communication, such as cellular phone, to summon a second adult when only school children are transported in a vehicle.

 (6) The additional adult in the vehicle may be a parent or volunteer.

 (7) During walking routine trips or walking field trips, an additional adult shall be present for every group of five children that includes an infant or for any combination of seven or more toddlers, preschool and school children or for every ten school children if the group of children on the walk includes only school children.

 (B) The type A home shall have written permission from the parent or guardian before transporting or walking children off the premises.
 The permission form signed by the parent or guardian shall include: